Undergraduate Intersession Programs

 Intersession Courses

-Each January, academic departments representing the Krieger School of Arts and Sciences and the Whiting School of Engineering sponsor a diverse set of 1, 2, or 3-week undergraduate courses that are not typically offered during the academic year.
+Each January, academic departments representing the Krieger School of Arts and Sciences and the Whiting School of Engineering sponsor a diverse set of 1 or 2-week undergraduate courses that are not typically offered during the academic year.
 Students who are interested may take one or two intersession courses, which are graded Satisfactory/Unsatisfactory.

 There is no additional tuition for current degree-seeking undergraduates who have been registered full-time for the preceding Fall semester.
 Students who do not meet these criteria are charged tuition on a per-credit basis.

-Students registering for two or more classes that meet simultaneously or overlapping times are not permitted.
+Students who are interested may take Intersession courses totaling up to 3 credits, but students may not register for classes that meet simultaneously or have overlapping times.
 Once a time conflict occurs, students just take immediate action and resolve the conflict by dropping one of the courses.
 Questions regarding the availability of additional seats should be directed to the instructor(s) or department(s) offering the relevant course(s).

 B’More

-Intersession 2023 marks the sixteenth year of B’More, a one-week program designed for freshmen only to introduce them to Baltimore and help them establish a relationship that transcends their time at John’s Hopkins.
-B’More’s programming allows students to explore the ways in which the city’s civic and cultural resources can enhance a Johns Hopkins education.
+Created in 2007 as a one-week program designed to introduce freshmen to Baltimore and help them establish a relationship that transcends their time at Johns Hopkins, the B’More Program for Intersession 2025 is open to all JHU undergraduates.
+B’More’s programming allows students to explore the ways in which the city’s cultural resources can enhance a Johns Hopkins education.

-For more information about the B’More Program for 2023 and specific course offerings that explore this year’s theme “What is Democracy?,” please visit the Center for Social Concern’s B’More Intersession Program.
+For more information about the B’More Program for 2025 and specific course offerings that explore this year’s theme “What is human?,” please visit the Center for Social Concern’s B’More Intersession Program.

 Faculty and Graduate Students